dewv/ops/onCallRotation.md

 |      |      |       |       |

 ## Duty Log
+- Cody Broyles All was good for 12 o-clock hour
 - Rayan Alkhuwaylid
 - Jereomy Ayres
 - Emre Yildirim Checked In - All Good